by Andrea M. Darcy

 There are simply more things on the to-do list.
 More get togethers, more gifts to buy, more meals to plan.

-Add to this that we tend todrink more alcohol (a shocking 41% more according to statistics) and eat less discriminately Both of which can lead to sluggishness and disrupted sleeping patterns, so we aren’t even well equipped to deal with the stress.
+Add to this that we tend to drink more alcohol (a survey shows 61% of Brits who drink indulge far more during the festive season) and eat less discriminately.
+Both of which can lead to sluggishness and disrupted sleeping patterns, so we aren’t even well equipped to deal with the stress.

-There is also the stress of having to see family we don’t get along with, which can cause weeks of worry.
+There is also the stress of having to see family we don’t get along with, which can cause weeks of worry and the Christmas blues.

 3. End of year anxiety leads to negative thinking.